ldsands/UsefulCodeSnippets/ProgrammingLanguages/Python/PythonCommands.md

         return [target_list[counter : counter + chunk_size] for counter in range(0, len(target_list), chunk_size)]
     ```

 - Getting rid of URLs in text data is a huge pain.
-This is the best RegEx statement I've found [(here is where I found it)](https://regex101.com/library/Qtj4KW) for finding URLs is below:
+Below are some of the best RegEx statements I've found [(here is where I found it the first one)](https://regex101.com/library/Qtj4KW) for finding URLs is below:

     ```Python
     # this is the bare RegEx: (http(s)?:\/\/.)?(www\.)?[-a-zA-Z0-9@:%._\+~#=]{2,256}\.[a-z]{2,6}\b([-a-zA-Z0-9@:%_\+.~#?&//=]*)